Encumbrances In Real Estate: What They Are And How They Affect Property Ownership

 Yet one of the things you may have overlooked is a possible real estate encumbrance, which is a claim against a property by someone other than the owner.
 It can affect the value of the home and how you’re able to use that property in the future.

 At first glance, a real estate encumbrance sounds intimidating.
 But the truth is, almost every property in the U.S. has an encumbrance on it.

 From zoning laws to homeowners associations (HOA) to mortgages, there’s almost always going to be a limit to what an owner can do with their property.
 This article will explain more about what a real estate encumbrance is and the most common types to watch out for.

 What’s An Encumbrance?

-An encumbrance in real estate, which is also sometimes called an incumbrance, is anything that impedes what a property owner can do with that property.
-If you’re looking at purchasing a home, you need to know whether anyone else can make a claim about how the property is used.
+An encumbrance in real estate, which is also sometimes called an incumbrance, is anything that impedes what a land or home owner can do with their property.
+If you’re looking to purchase a home, you need to know whether anyone else can make a claim about how the property is used.